pywirrarika/wixnlp/README.md

 ```
 ## Acknowledgements

-This work was supported by the Autonomus Metropolitan University (UAM) and the National Autonomus University of Mexico (UNAM).
+This work was supported by the Metropolitan Autonomous University (UAM) and the  National Autonomous University of Mexico (UNAM).
 The logo was desgined by Armando Martínez.